 Note: this body of work was first shown at The Paul Kane Gallery in Dublin in 2011 with the initial exhibition title: “We are where we are”.
 It was then shown in various art spaces around Ireland between 2012 and 2014.
 In the Bourn Vincent Gallery (University of Limerick), it was entitled: “Home” and later on, the title was “Dídean/ Home” in Cultúrlann McAdam Ó Fiaich, Belfast, in the Dunamaise Arts Centre, Port Laoise and in Belltable, Limerick.

-It was featured on the TV arts programme “Imeall” (on TG4).
-To view, click here
+This exhibition was featured on the arts programme “Imeall” (on TG4).
+See below.

 The title of this exhibition is “Dídean/ Home” and it consists of paintings and installations exploring the human dimension to the economic crisis and looking at notions of “home”.
 In recent years much has been written about ghost estates, empty hotels and tenantless apartment blocks, at one time an estimated 300,000 units vacant or unfinished, but at the same time we read about the growing problem of homelessness in our country.
 My work engages with contradictions such as these but, whilst the subject matter may be tough and the questions raised uncomfortable, my primary intention is to make art that moves people.

 So I collect images from newspapers, magazines and the internet to find the subjects for my artworks.
 I am particularly interested in images of ordinary people in situations of conflict or crisis.
 It is all too easy to become inured to the individual stories that lie behind any of these images, but by choosing one and making it the subject of a large painting, for instance, I try to emphasize the importance of that human story and, in a way, to subvert the notion of the “15 minutes of fame”.
 I am interested in exploring how art may produce a deeper and more enduring understanding of the contemporary experience than do media images.